- What is Mobile-First?

 Furthermore, according to Google, 77% of mobile searches occur at home or at work where desktop computers are likely to be available.

 These numbers never seem to stop growing over time.
-For any business purpose in general, specifically for your campus recruiting strategy, these data are worth taking into consideration.
+With the development of mobile recruitment tools, these data are worth taking into consideration.
 They prove the rise of mobile use over desktop use and urge web makers to change their way of thinking that an all-inclusive design for desktop is what should be targeted first - for now, it’s probably not!

 Not to mention, Google and Bing have already used mobile-friendliness for ranking the mobile search results.
 From March 2018, Google has switched to “mobile-first indexing”.
 It will predominantly use the mobile version of a page’s content to evaluate the relevance of a page to a user’s query.
 The reason for this change is because “majority of users now access Google via a mobile device” - according to Google.